New Gold (NGD) Set to Announce Quarterly Earnings on Thursday

-New Gold (TSE:NGD) (ARCA:NGD) is scheduled to post its quarterly earnings results before the market opens on Thursday, April 25th.
-Analysts expect New Gold to post earnings of C($0.03) per share for the quarter.
+New Gold (NASDAQ:NGD) is scheduled to announce its earnings results before the market opens on Thursday, April 25th.
+Analysts expect the company to announce earnings of ($0.02) per share for the quarter.

-New Gold (TSE:NGD) (ARCA:NGD) last posted its quarterly earnings results on Thursday, February 14th.
-The company reported C$0.05 earnings per share for the quarter, topping the Zacks’ consensus estimate of C($0.01) by C$0.06.
-The company had revenue of C$208.05 million during the quarter, compared to analyst estimates of C$236.19 million.
+New Gold (NASDAQ:NGD) last released its quarterly earnings data on Thursday, February 14th.
+The company reported $0.04 EPS for the quarter, beating analysts’ consensus estimates of ($0.01) by $0.05.
+The business had revenue of $157.40 million during the quarter, compared to analysts’ expectations of $176.79 million.

 New Gold Company Profile

 New Gold Inc, an intermediate gold mining company, engages in the development and operation of mineral properties.
 It primarily explores for gold, silver, and copper deposits.
-The company's operating properties include the Rainy River project located in Ontario, Canada; the New Afton project located near Kamloops, British Columbia, Canada; and the Cerro San Pedro mine located in the state of San Luis Potosí, Mexico.
+The company's operating properties include the New Afton project located near Kamloops, British Columbia, Canada; the Mesquite mine located in Imperial County, California, the United States; and the Cerro San Pedro mine located in the state of San Luis Potosí, Mexico.

 Receive News & Ratings for New Gold Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for New Gold and related companies with MarketBeat.com's FREE daily email newsletter.